aws/aws-sdk-js-v3/clients/node/client-cloudfront-node/README.md

 ### Import

 The AWS SDK is modulized by clients and commands in CommonJS modules.
-To send a request, you only need to import the client(`CloudFrontClient`) and the commands you need, for example `CreateCloudFrontOriginAccessIdentity2019_03_26Command`:
+To send a request, you only need to import the client(`CloudFrontClient`) and the commands you need, for example `CreateCloudFrontOriginAccessIdentityCommand`:

 ```javascript
 //javascript